bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:42:27

-But that's because people are not running FreeBSD because if they were running FreeBSD like us, they would have servers, they have like six years of time, you know, running an old core on it and everything is just fine.
+But that's because people are not running FreeBSD because if they were running FreeBSD like us, they would have servers, they have like six years up-time, you know, running an old core on it and everything is just fine.
 Don't touch it.
 That's what's working.

 Sjors Provoost: 01:42:40

 That's what's working.
-People was using the same computers that they put in in 1970 because they can't replace the actual computer.
+People were using the same computers that they put in in 1970 because they couldn't replace the actual computer.
 If that's how you want to run Bitcoin and sure, that sounds good.

 NVK: 01:42:49

 I'm just kidding.
-But, but like, I think there is room for, for both.
+But like, I think there is room, for both.
 I think it's important that people run old versions.
-I think, I think we, we need to communicate the importance of gardening, right?
+I think, I think, we need to communicate the importance of gardening, right?
-Because, you know, I was one of those people screaming ossify, right?
+Because, you know, I was one of those people screaming ossify.
 But my ossification sort of idea, I feel like it was confusing people.
 So I stopped saying it because that included the gardening, right?
 Like what I mean, ossification is like, okay, let's be more conservative about new features.
-Right.
 Because, you know, like maybe I want to, like, I want the inertia to start setting in.
 I don't know how much more should be done.
-Not that I have any control over anything, but like just in my own mind, right.
+Not that I have any control over anything, but like just in my own mind.
-Like of what is acceptable to me versus potential consequences.
+Like what is acceptable to me versus potential consequences.

 Sjors Provoost: 01:43:34

 But I also think protocol is not done yet in the sense that it's not going to be able to handle.
 I think James talked about that on the Marty Benta podcast, which was a nice little therapy session, kind of.
 It was very good.
-The second half, some people didn't like the upvote stuff because it was too technical, but just stick through that.
+In the second half, some people didn't like the OPVAULT stuff because it was too technical, but just stuck through that.
 I mean, that's not interesting, but if you stick through it, it gets really existential.
-And one of the things is, yeah, we need, if we want Bitcoin to work for the world population and let's assume that it doesn't actually grow too much.
+And one of the things is, yeah, we need, if we want Bitcoin to work for the world population, and let's assume that it doesn't actually grow too much.
 It sticks to the order of 10 billion.
 Yeah, we have some work to do.

 NVK: 01:44:08

-You know, recently after the whole drama with ordinals, right, I think I was talking to Rindell And I sort of like kind of came to this realization just talking that like, okay, so it's 5,000 years have passed, right?
+You know, recently after the whole drama with ordinals, right, I think I was talking to Rindell And I sort of kind of came to this realization just talking that like, okay, so it's 5,000 years have passed.
 Like there is not a single person that has been able to verify from Genesis anymore.

 Sjors Provoost: 01:44:30